VishalDeoPrasad/Artificial-Neural-Networks/README.md

 `Q. How can we understand the noise`?
 Ans - loss curve help us to understand the noise.

+`Q. How many neuron are drop at one iteration?`
+Ans - suppose we have 10 neuron in my dense layer and we apply a dropout layer of probaliblty (0.2) it mean it go to each and every neuron and do a coin toss with a probabilty of 0.2 of droping the particular neuron.

 ## Regularization
+`Q. Overfitting is when the performance is good at training but perform bad on test data that is called overfitting.why?` <br>
+Ans - because the data point is not actually a linear but we try to estimate the liear regression. <br>

+__High Variance__: `y=100+1000x1` small changes in x data big changes in y this is called high variance model <br>
+__Low Variance__:  `y=0.1+10x1` this is low variance model <br>
+`Underfitting` -

 ### what is TensorFlow?